KnicKnic/native-powershell/readme.md

 This is not a one way interaction like occurs via process exec.
 Callbacks are supported (powershell asynchronosly calling back into C) and you can keep context open / loaded across multiple invocations.

-I wrote this to create a golang binding.
+I wrote this to create a golang binding (https://github.com/KnicKnic/go-powershell).
 Since everyone has C bindings, you can follow that to create your own language binding.

 ## Non Goals - Simple Managed hosting
 If you want to host managed DLL's you could directly create a managed host and do it that way.
 This offers a very simple alternative.
 Write some wrappers in powershell or directly in the hosting language via powershell statements and away you go.